Monday, February 24, 2020 · 16 min read

 In Europe, ladders should comply with the new EN 131 Standard, which took effect on 1 January 2018.
 All mobile scaffolding equipment should be built in compliance with the EN 1004 Standard and all platforms built in compliance with the EN 280 Standard and approved by bodies certified to issue CE certification.
 There is no CE certification for ladders and mobile scaffold towers, but they must comply with European Standards.

-Any commercial scaffolding has to pass a certification according to standard before being introduced to the market.
-Also, any structural change in a commercial scaffolding that has already passed the certification invalidates the certificate, so the scaffolding needs to be tested again.
+Any commercial scaffolding has to pass a certification according to standards before being introduced to the market.
+Also, any structural change in commercial scaffolding that has already passed the certification invalidates the certificate, so the scaffolding needs to be tested again.

 The Italian National Institute against injuries at work (INAIL) is the technical-scientific body in the National Health Service.
 It reports to the Ministry of Health in regard to all aspects of occupational safety, health, and prevention.